Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Empirical Application

 \subsection{Limitations of the Expedia Application}

 This application has several limitations.
-As discussed in Ursu (2018), the dataset has some selection bias and therefore the distribution of queried hotels in the experimental dataset is different from that in the observational dataset.
+As discussed in \cite{ursu_power_2018}, the dataset has some selection bias and therefore the distribution of queried hotels in the experimental dataset is different from that in the observational dataset.
 However, this selection bias only supports the robustness of the combined method: even though Assumption \ref{asmp:random_sampling} is violated because the observational and experimental units are drawn from slightly different distributions, incorporating the observational sample can still improve the precision of the experimental estimates.
 In addition to the distributions being different, the reduced form model in Equation \ref{eqn:expedia_main} may be misspecified in several ways.
-First, the position effect can be non-linear.
-For example, changing from the second place to the first may be different from changing from the third place to the second.
-Second, I assume a linear probability model of click.
-Third, I assume that each observation is $i.i.d$ but the positions and clicks may be interdependent across hotels in the same query.
+First, the model does not impose the constraint that the outcome click must be either $0$ or $1$.
+Second, I assume that each observation is $i.i.d.$ but the positions and clicks may be negatively correlated within the same query.
 Alleviating these concerns requires developing a rich structural model of consumer search and estimating it using a full information maximum likelihood approach.
 Since dealing with model misspecification and developing structural model is not the primary goal of this paper, I leave this to future extension.

 Despite these limitations, this dataset has several advantages for evaluating the effectiveness of my methods.
-First, the dataset contains both observational and experimental data, eliminating the need for simulation.
-Second, it contains covariates that satisfy our first-stage relevance condition.
+First, the dataset contains both observational and experimental data.
+Second, it contains covariates that satisfy the first-stage relevance condition.
 Variables, such as rating and price, are likely to affect hotel rankings.
 Third, the dataset is relatively large, allowing us to approximate the true causal parameter using the entire experimental data.
 An accurate approximation of the underlying truth allows us to evaluate parameters estimated using only a small subsample of the experimental data.
-I therefore believe this is still a useful empirical dataset for demonstrating the usefulness of our method.
+Therefore, this empirical dataset is still valuable for demonstrating the usefulness of the method.